 This blog is maintained by Dr Michael Eburn.
-I am an Australian Lawyer, an Honorary Associate Professor at the ANU College of Law, the Australian National University, Canberra and an Adjunct Associate Professor at the School of Law, the University of New England, Armidale.
+I am an Australian Lawyer, and formerly an Associate Professor at the ANU College of Law, the Australian National University, Canberra and before that an Associate Lecturer, Lecturer then Senior Lecturer at the School of Law, the University of New England, Armidale.

 What this blog is about

 This blog is here to discuss legal issues affecting the emergency services (that is fire, ambulance and rescue services) in Australia.
 On this blog I will report changes to the law (ie new legislation and relevant court cases) as they come to my notice.
 I will also answer questions from readers.
 To ask a question sent an email to email@example.com.